elbee-cyber/old.elbee-cyber.github.io/_posts/2022-11-22-Cracking-the-Defcon-30-Badge-Firmware.md

 </p>
 <br>

 Using Binaryninja I can specify the base address when creating a new project.
+Binja automatically detects the thumb2 ARM architecture.
 <br>
 <p align="center">
   <img src="/assets/2022-11-22/Screenshot_6.png" />